 When a class teacher, member of the pastoral team or the Special Needs Coordinator (SENCO) identifies a child with SEND they will provide intervention that is additional to or different from those provided as part of the school's usual differentiated curriculum.
 The SENCO and the class teacher will use the BCP Graduated Response guidelines to ensure that the right provision is put in place.
 Outreach provided by outside agencies will ensure that the provision offered allows the child to make at least good progress from their starting point.
-All children identified as SEND will form part of the SEND class action plans.
+All children identified as SEND will be placed on the SEND register and have a SEN pupil profile that outlines their provision.
 These documents will track the provision put in place for each SEND child.
 They will provide a reviewed record of all the provision that a child with SEND has received during their time at St Mary's.